Helping Your Child With Autism Get a Good Night's Sleep

 - Ask your pediatrician about giving your child melatonin just before bedtime.
 This dietary supplement is often used as a sleep aid to help people get over jet lag.
 It may help normalize sleep-wake cycles in autistic children who have sleeping issues, and research done so far finds that it's safe and effective.

 - Talk to a sleep psychologist about bright-light therapy.
-Exposing the child to periods of bright light in the morning may help regulate the body's release of melatonin.
+Exposing the child to periods of bright light in the morning may help regulate the body's release of melatonin by helping them to feel more awake during the day.